CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </p>

 <span class="description">
-If a Modal Form form field is of type `typehead`, this operation gets typeahead results to render as a dropdown list.
+If a modal form field is of type `typehead`, this operation gets typeahead results to render as a dropdown list.

-When the user types into a Modal Form form field, Asana will send a request containing the entered string to the application's `typeahead_url`.
+When the user types into a modal form form field, Asana will send a request containing the entered string to the application's `typeahead_url`.
 The list of [TypeaheadItem](/docs/typeahead-item)s in the response will then be rendered in a dropdown list. <br> <br> <a href="../images/ac-form-typeahead.png">
   <img src="../images/ac-form-typeahead.png" alt="App components form typeahead request flow"/>
 </a>
 </span>